abirismyname/actions-hackpod-template/README.md

 ## Bootstrap

-Next, someone on the team will be responsible for bootstrapping up the AWS environment.
+Next, someone will be responsible for bootstrapping up the AWS environment.
 The following steps will create a CloudFormation Stack containing:
 - A new IAM OIDC provider and role
 - A new ECR Repository
 - A new VPCStack

-**IMPORTANT**: Only one person on the team need to perform the bootstrap.
+**IMPORTANT**: Only one personneed to perform the bootstrap.

 **How to bootstrap your environment**